-About 5% of cases (mostly children < 5 yr and adults > 60 yr) are complicated by hemolytic-uremic syndrome, which typically develops in the 2nd wk of illness.
+About 5 to 10% of cases (mostly children < 5 yr and adults > 60 yr) are complicated by hemolytic-uremic syndrome, which typically develops in the 2nd wk of illness.
 Death may occur, especially in the elderly, with or without this complication.

 EHEC infection typically begins acutely with severe abdominal cramps and watery diarrhea that may become grossly bloody within 24 h.
 Some patients report diarrhea as being “all blood and no stool,” which has given rise to the term hemorrhagic colitis.
 Fever, usually absent or low grade, occasionally reaches 39° C. Diarrhea may last 1 to 8 days in uncomplicated infections.

 E. coli O157:H7 and other STEC infections should be distinguished from other infectious diarrheas by isolating the organism from stool cultures.
 Identifying the specific serotype helps identify the origin of an outbreak.
 Often, the clinician must specifically ask the laboratory to test for the organism.